 Grand Avenue, St. Paul

 In the Twin Cities, the start of summer is kinda-sorta marked by our first 80-degree scorcher, but it's definitely official by Grand Old Day, which brings everyone together the weekend after Memorial Day at a block party with a parade, music, food, and fun.
-This year’s event on June 3 already has six festival gardens and more than 150 vendors planned, so there’s truly something for everyone from a bounce house for your niece to beer gardens for your bro.
+This year’s event is on June 2.

 Get lost at the Mall of America -- still the largest in the country